Canon eos 6D vs Nikon D750 Comparison:

 Street Photography:

-For street photography, the most incredible camera will offer a better in-the-moment photographic experience.
+The most incredible camera for street photography will offer a better in-the-moment photographic experience.

 Being present, pounding the pavement, and catching that ideal moment when everything comes together are all essential elements of street photography.

-We could spend all day long debate about the best camera for street photography.
+We could spend all day long debating about the best camera for street photography.

 The Nikon D750 has a score of 68 for street photography compared to the Canon 6D’s 64, making it a GOOD option for this style of photography.